WMDeForest/valuationmodel-mitch-refector/utils/decay_models/DECAY_MODELS_README.md

    - The artist's MLDR influences the final decay rates used

 4. **Forecasting**
-   - Using the adjusted decay parameters, `forecast_values` generates streams forecasts
+   - Using the adjusted decay parameters, `forecast_track_streams` generates streams forecasts
    - Different decay rates are applied to different future time periods
    - Monthly stream forecasts cascade, with each month's output becoming the starting point for the next